Dikshatomarr/dikshatomarr/README.md

 ### About

-I primarily focus on managing databases as an **Application Development Associate at Accenture**, working within the Cloud Operations team.
+Hello, I work within the Cloud Operations team as an **Application Development Associate at Accenture**.
 * 🌍  I'm based in **Gurugram**
 * 🖥️  My **[Portfolio](http://dikshatomar.netlify.app/)**
 * ✉️  You can contact me at **[dikshatomar.work@gmail.com](mailto:dikshatomar.work@gmail.com)**